2kunal6/airflow_tutorial/README.md

   - This helps us to start a dag run only when a different dag run finishes.
   - This can be used in situations in which for example a task makes the data available, and the downstream task needs to operate on that data only when it's completely available.
   - Managing External Sensors could be a bit tricky given wait times in queue, considering execution date and start date etc.  We can also maintain a persistent metadata table for runs, which can also store more metadata information like the config, state etc. of the callee service (like Spark).

+## Accessing Parameters
+- Sample code:
+  - src/dags/accessing_parameters_dag.py
+- Notes:
+  - A number of dag and task level details, along with their run level details are available and can be accessed.
+  - Accessing these variables within the code can help us write our logic based on these parameters.
+  - A non-exhaustive list of accessible variables can be found here: https://airflow.apache.org/docs/apache-airflow/stable/templates-ref.html
+  - Ex 1.
+We can check inside code if all the tasks have finished running, and only then send the status of all the tasks for monitoring (discussed later).
+  - Ex 2.
+In case the dag failed to run on a given date because of Airflow going down, we can use the execution_date to run for that particular date.